La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 The cement stairway to the sand can be blocked at the base by big rocks washed up by the ocean.
 You’ll need to tread carefully over them.

-Directions: The stairway to Shell Beach is adjacent to Ellen Browning Scripps Park on the south side, so you’d park your car as if you were visiting La Jolla Cove.
+• The stairway to Shell Beach is adjacent to Ellen Browning Scripps Park on the south side.
+You’d park your car as if you were visiting La Jolla Cove.

 5. South Casa Beach

 Keep walking south from Shell Beach toward Children’s Pool Beach.
-South Casa Beach is behind the Children’s Pool sea wall and lifeguard station (Children’s Pool is where the La Jolla harbor seals hang out).
-This is another tide pooling gem with easy access via a stairway.
-This tends to be an easy spot for kids to explore as there is sand to walk on in addition to rocks.
+South Casa Beach is behind the Children’s Pool sea wall and lifeguard station (Children’s Pool Beach is where the La Jolla harbor seals hang out when they’re not in the ocean).

 6. Between Wipeout Beach and Hospital Point